Meet Our Team

 Mason Laney

-UNC-Chapel Hill, Masters Student
+UNC-Chapel Hill, Master’s Student (Computer Science)

 Following completion of his Bachelors degrees in Computer Science and Linguistics with a minor in Data Science, Mason is pursuing his Masters degree in Computer Science at UNC Chapel Hill.
 He is joining DDL as a Machine Learning / Natural Language Processing research assistant, where he will use his skills to help us create ChatNetZero, the first LLM designed to accurately answer questions about net zero and actors’ net-zero commitments.
 In his free time, Mason enjoys video games and trading card games.